Government support for charities in the Covid-19 crisis

 On 8 April 2020, the Chancellor Rishi Sunak announced a £750m package to ‘ensure [charities] can continue their vital work during the coronavirus outbreak.’

 Through our work, we are aware that many charities want to know how they can access some of this funding.
 We have also seen some confusion about how it has been allocated.
-So, using government sources (most importantly this webpage which summarises the funding so far – but is not an exact representation and we have been informed by DCMS includes rounded figures and match funding from other sources.) we have attempted to break down the allocation of the £750m into its sub-funds, in a way that is both clear and accessible.
+So, using government sources (most importantly this webpage which summarises the funding so far—but is not an exact representation and we have been informed by the Department for Digital, Culture Media and Sport that it includes rounded figures and match funding from other sources) we have attempted to break down the allocation of the £750m into its sub-funds, in a way that is both clear and accessible.

-This page was updated on 25.06.2020 to include answers to some of the questions it raised, supplied by DCMS.
+This page was updated on 25.06.2020 to include answers to some questions that this paper raised, supplied by the Department for Digital, Culture Media and Sport.

 Where it’s gone